50 Facts that will blow your mind

 13. Roosters can see the Earth’s magnetic field.

 An unusual fact about roosters is that they have a built-in “compass” that helps them to navigate.
-Researchers have found that roosters have a special protein called cryptochrome in their eyes, which allows them to detect the Earth’s magnetic field.
+Researchers have found that roosters have a unique protein called cryptochrome in their eyes, which allows them to detect the Earth’s magnetic field.
 This helps them to orient themselves and navigate accurately, especially when they are far from home or in unfamiliar territory.

-14. Elephants use their trunks as snorkels when they swim.
+14. Elephants use their trunks as snorkels when they swim

 Elephants are capable swimmers and can use their trunks like snorkels to breathe while swimming.
 They can also use their massive bodies and powerful legs to swim long distances if necessary.